MicrosoftDocs/azure-devops-docs/docs/marketplace/approve-vsts-extensions.md

 ms.date: 01/10/2017
 ---

-# Approve extension requests for your Team Services account
+# Approve extension requests for your VSTS account

-**Team Services**
+**VSTS**

-If you're the Team Services project collection administrator or account owner, you'll get email when another Team Services account user requests an extension.
+If you're the VSTS project collection administrator or account owner, you'll get email when another VSTS account user requests an extension.
-When you approve the request, Team Services automatically installs the extension.
+When you approve the request, VSTS automatically installs the extension.

-0. Sign in to your Team Services account (```https://{youaccount}.visualstudio.com```).
+0. Sign in to your VSTS account (```https://{youaccount}.visualstudio.com```).

 0. From your account toolbar, go to **Extensions**.